GonkieDev/phoenix_engine/README.md

 Phoenix engine is a rendering engine.
 It is a thin layer of abstraction for Vulkan.
 It also provides platform independent input.

 ## FIXES:
-- fix: allocating more memory every time screen is resized
 - find out why does it crash when using default alignment size bigger than `2 * sizeof(void *)`

 ## TODOs: